Onegaishimasu!

 Shelly Keilikhis Sensei

-Shelly Keilikhis, 2nd Dan started her martial arts journey when she was 5 years old and started aikido when she was 9 at the Komeikan dojo in Vaughan.
-Shelly traveled to Japan in 2023 to train with some of the top instructors in the world.
+Shelly Keilikhis, 2nd Dan, started her martial arts journey when she was 5 years old and started aikido when she was 9 at the Komeikan dojo in Vaughan under Nick Kilislian sensei, 6th Dan.
+Shelly traveled to Japan in 2023 to train with some of the top instructors in the world, such as Chida Tsutomu soke, 8th Dan.
 She has been teaching both kids and adult Aikido classes since 2018.

 FAQs